 – Station 8 – a single target from high house and then the low house.

-The first target missed is repeated; the repeated target is called "the option bird.”
-If no miss occurs in the round of 24 shots, the option bird is taken as a single target; usually shot from station eight.
+The first target missed is repeated; the repeated target is called “the option bird.”
+If no miss occurs in the round of 24 shots, the option bird is taken as a single low house target and shot from station eight.

 Sporting clays game is designed to simulate a variety of real hunting situations.
 Shooters follow a course, shooting targets presented differently on usually 10 to 15 stations.
-There are usually 3 trap machines on each station, labeled A, B, and C. Typically, A target is the easiest and C is the most challenging.
+There are 3 trap machines on each station, labeled A, B, and C, although sometimes there can be 4 traps.
+Typically, A target is the easiest and C (or D) is the most challenging.
 Sporting Clays are thrown in combinations of singles, pairs, and with generally 6 to 10 clays thrown per station.
 A full round of Sporting Clays in most cases requires shooters to perform 100 shots.